 You May Be Interested in the Article: Dog-Friendly Restaurants in Sarasota & Bradenton

 C’est La Vie: 1553 Main Street, 7:30AM-9: 30 PM.
-Authentic French restaurant with a fabulous bakery. **Closed Sunday** Saturdays usually attract the crowd from the downtown Farmer’s Market that is just a block away.
+Authentic French restaurant with a fabulous bakery. **Closed Sunday** Saturdays usually attract the crowd from the downtown Farmer’s Market just a block away.
 Outdoor seating is available along the sidewalk.
 Casual dress with the neighborhood feel.
-The interior packs quite a few people but its worth it.
-Great bakery with chocolate filled croissants that are to die for.
+The interior packs quite a few people but it’s worth it.
+Great bakery with chocolate-filled croissants that are to die for.
 There are healthy options too.
-Try the buckwheat pancakes, light, fluffy and filling.
+Try the buckwheat pancakes, they are light, fluffy, and filling.